How to appeal

 The owner will be asked to pay the ticket if the appeal is rejected.

-If you're providing evidence for your case you should send it with your Notice of Appeal.
+Any evidence for your case should be included with your Notice of Appeal.

 Evidence could be: